Table of ContentsToggle

 - The gifting of digital assets will attract tax in the hands of the receiver.
 Losses incurred from one virtual digital currency cannot be set off against income from another digital currency.
 1% TDS point should also be mentioned in this list of pointers as it was announced in Budget 2022.

 As per Section 206AB of the Income-Tax Act, 1961:

-- If any user has not filed their Income Tax Return in the last two years and the amount of TDS is ₹50,000 or more in each of these two previous years, then the tax (TDS) to be deducted for Crypto related transactions will be at 5%.
+- If any user has not filed their Income Tax Return in the last two years and the amount of TDS is INR 50,000 or more in each of these two previous years, then the tax (TDS) to be deducted for Crypto-related transactions will be at 5%.

-- If an order is placed before 1st July 2022, but the trade is executed on or after 1st July 2022, TDS provisions will apply.
+- TDS provisions will apply if an order is placed before July 1, 2022, but the trade is executed on or after July 1, 2022.

 *It is to be noted that in this example, we are only adjusting the losses in the same financial year from the same source of income and not setting off prior period losses or losses from any other business.

 Transaction 1: Bitcoin bought for ₹5 Lakh and sold for ₹6 Lakhs